 To deactivate it, open PowerPoint and click File / Options / Add-ins.
 Change the Manage drop down to PowerPoint Add-ins and click the Go… button.
 Uncheck the BrightSlide add-in and click Close.

-To uninstall BrightSlide, type add into the Windows search bar and click Add or remove programs when it appears:
+To uninstall BrightSlide for Windows, type add into the Windows search bar and click Add or remove programs when it appears:

 Type BrightSlide in the Search this list field, select BrightSlide and then click the Uninstall button:

 Q: Does BrightSlide include features from any other add-ins such as Text-to-Outline?

 A: Yes it does!
 We’ve worked to integrate the most popular features from an add-in called YOUtools and these features can be accessed by going to the BrightSlide tab in PowerPoint and in the Settings & Help group, clicking the Settings menu followed by the Ribbon Setup button.
 You can then activate the Legacy Tools which appear as a new group in the ribbon.

 Issue 0 : Installer failed with “MoveFile failed; code 2”